andubiel/STIG-CISCO-IOS-XE-L2S/README.md

 ## Stig Viewer

 🔍 The STIG Viewer: From Audit to Evidence **Optional** The STIG Viewer functionality (integrated into the evaluate role) is designed to automate the manual, labor-intensive process of security auditing.
-In high-security environments, simply being compliant isn't enough; you must provide Checklist (CKL) or (CKLB) files as evidence to the Authorizing Official (AO).
+In high-security environments, simply being compliant isn't enough; you must provide Checklist (CKL) or (CKLB) files as evidence to the Authorizing Official (AO). `CKL` is `XML` based for pre-stig-viewer 3.x versions.

 How it works:
 Automated Inspection: The tool logs into each switch and executes show commands to inspect specific STIG rules (e.g., verifying if VTP is disabled or BPDU Guard is active).